tst2005/lua-modhelper/README.md

 ## 1) The old module definition

-Lot of (old) module code use the `module` function introduce in [Lua 5.1](https://tst2005.github.io/manual/lua/5.1/manual.html#pdf-module), depreated in [Lua 5.2](https://tst2005.github.io/manual/lua/5.2/manual.html#8.2).
+Lot of (old) module code use the `module` function introduce in (Lua 5.0 ?)
+[Lua 5.1](https://tst2005.github.io/manual/lua/5.1/manual.html#pdf-module), depreated in [Lua 5.2](https://tst2005.github.io/manual/lua/5.2/manual.html#8.2).

 ## 2) The current module definition

-The current [module definition](http://lua-users.org/wiki/ModulesTutorial) is done with :
- * a separated file where the name and path will be used to load it
- * the content of the module end by a return of a single value.
-This value will the got as result of a `require("modulename")`
+The current [module definition](http://lua-users.org/wiki/ModulesTutorial) is done by a return of a single value.
+This value will be put in cache and return by the `require("modulename")`.

 Some convention exists
  * `name` , `version`, `license`, `homepage`, `description` : [ulua](http://ulua.io/specs.html)